rpm-software-management/dnf/doc/command_ref.rst

     Resolve to IPv6 addresses only.

 ``--advisory=<advisory>, --advisories=<advisory>``
-    Includes packages corresponding to the advisory ID, Eg. FEDORA-2201-123.
+    Include packages corresponding to the advisory ID, Eg. FEDORA-2201-123.
-    Applicable for install, repoquery, updateinfo, and upgrade command.
+    Applicable for the install, repoquery, updateinfo and upgrade commands.

 ``--allowerasing``
     Allow erasing of installed packages to resolve dependencies.
-This option could be used as an alternative to ``yum swap`` command where packages to remove are not explicitly defined.
+This option could be used as an alternative to the ``yum swap`` command where packages to remove are not explicitly defined.

 ``--assumeno``
-    Automatically answer no for all questions
+    Automatically answer no for all questions.

 ``-b, --best``
     Try the best available package versions in transactions.
 Specifically during :ref:`dnf upgrade <upgrade_command-label>`, which by default skips over updates that can not be installed for dependency reasons, the switch forces DNF to only consider the latest packages.
 When running into packages with broken dependencies, DNF will fail giving a reason why the latest version can not be installed.

 ``--bugfix``
-    Includes packages that fix a bugfix issue.
-Applicable for install, repoquery, updateinfo, and upgrade command.
+    Include packages that fix a bugfix issue.
+Applicable for the install, repoquery, updateinfo and upgrade commands.

 ``--bz=<bugzilla>``
-    Includes packages that fix a Bugzilla ID, Eg. 123123.
-Applicable for install, repoquery, updateinfo, and upgrade command.
+    Include packages that fix a Bugzilla ID, Eg. 123123.
+Applicable for the install, repoquery, updateinfo and upgrade commands.

 ``-C, --cacheonly``
     Run entirely from system cache, don't update the cache and use it even in case it is expired.

     DNF uses a separate cache for each user under which it executes.
 The cache for the root user is called the system cache.
-This switch allows a regular user read-only access to the system cache which usually is more fresh than the user's and thus he does not have to wait for metadata sync.
+This switch allows a regular user read-only access to the system cache, which usually is more fresh than the user's and thus he does not have to wait for metadata sync.

 ``--comment=<comment>``
-    add a comment to transaction history
+    Add a comment to the transaction history.

 ``-c <config file>, --config=<config file>``
-    config file location
+    Configuration file location.

 ``--cve=<cves>``
-    Includes packages that fix a CVE (Common Vulnerabilities and Exposures) ID (http://cve.mitre.org/about/), Eg. CVE-2201-0123.
-Applicable for install, repoquery, updateinfo, and upgrade command.
+    Include packages that fix a CVE (Common Vulnerabilities and Exposures) ID (http://cve.mitre.org/about/), Eg. CVE-2201-0123.
+Applicable for the install, repoquery, updateinfo, and upgrade commands.

 ``-d <debug level>, --debuglevel=<debug level>``
     Debugging output level.
 This is an integer value between 0 (no additional information strings) and 10 (shows all debugging information, even that not understandable to the user), default is 2.
 Deprecated, use ``-v`` instead.